learn-co-curriculum/sinatra-nested-forms/README.md

 - Create a two classes, a `Pirate` class and a `Ship` class.
 Pirates should have a name, weight, and height.
 You will also need a class method that returns all the pirates.
 The ship class should have name, type, and booty attributes, as well as a class method that returns all the ships.

 - Make a nested form (this should probably have html `<label>`s so it makes sense to a user).
 This form will be creating three objects (one instance of the Pirate class, and two instances of the Ship class).
 Remember, you'll need to build a corresponding controller action to load this page.
-Your form should POST to the route '/pirates'.
+Your form should `POST` to the route `'/pirates'`.

 - After a user clicks submit they should be taken to a page that displays all the information we just posted from the form.
 You should have a page that shows the pirate you created along with his ships and all the details about the pirate and his ships.